aoloe/php-senape/README.md

 ### Rendering through client side javascript

+### Peculiarities

+- Senape should be put in its own DOM element with an id that you pass to the javascript classes.

 ## Contributing

 For now, the best you can do is to have a look at the `TODO:` in the code.